richardschoen/iforgit/ifsreposample1.md

 ## Sample command sequence to perform a code commit of changed files to the git repository from /testsite001 IFS git repository directory

-This example can be run one or more times per day to commit individual source member changes.
+This example can be run one or more times per day to commit individual source member changes for your IFS repository directory.
 It is a good idea to commit changes often to make sure you do not overwrite or lose any source changes.

 /* Add IBM Open Source Packages /QOpenSys/pkgs/bin to path for green screen job */ /* Note: This command can be skipped if your user already has the path set. */